Semantic web technologies in sensor-based personal health monitoring systems: A systematic mapping study: Introduction

-\begin{enumerate} \item We present a \textbf{systematic mapping} of the field based on \textcolor{black}{43} systems that are systematically selected as representative of the current state of the art. \item We \textbf{critically evaluate} the extent to which the systems address the \textcolor{black}{seven} key challenges, i.e. interoperability, context awareness, situation detection, situation prediction, decision support, explainability, and uncertainty handling.
-We discuss the role and limitations of \textcolor{black}{S}emantic \textcolor{black}{Web} technologies in managing each challenge. \item We undertake a \textbf{quality assessment} of the selected systems based on the data and devices used, system and components development, rigour of evaluation, and accessibility of research outputs. \item Following an analysis of the current architectures, components, functionalities, and development tools, we propose a \textbf{reference architecture} to provide guidance for the design and development of new systems. \item We highlight inadequacies in existing systems and outstanding issues in the field, thereby identifying potential \textbf{directions for future research}. \end{enumerate}
+The contributions of this study are as follows: \begin{enumerate} \item We present a \textbf{systematic mapping} of the field based on 48 systems that are systematically selected as representative of the current state of the art.
+Our selection criteria includes systems across all development stages, from research prototypes to production-level systems. \item We \textbf{critically evaluate} the extent to which the systems address the seven key challenges, i.e. interoperability, situation detection, situation prediction, decision support, context awareness, explainability, and uncertainty handling. \item We \textbf{assess the role and limitations of Semantic Web technologies} in managing each challenge. \item We undertake a \textbf{quality assessment} of the selected systems based on the data and devices used, system and components development, rigour of evaluation, and accessibility of research outputs. \item Following an analysis of the current architectures, components, functionalities, and development tools, we propose a \textbf{reference architecture} to provide guidance for the design and development of new systems. \item We highlight inadequacies in existing systems and outstanding issues in the field, thereby identifying potential \textbf{directions for future research}. \end{enumerate}